radzhome/python-word-counter/README.md

     $	sbt	"run	input.txt"

 Please include a test suite demonstrating the correctness of your solution and a README file clearly explaining how to build, run and test your application.
+DO NOT use `collections.Counter` for this, please define your own counter class instead.

 ### Usage ###